Skip to content

 Train

-Trains between Vadodara to Bhuj operates twice on a daily basis, the others on a weekly basis.
-The Bhuj Ac SF Express is the fastest train pass by Vadodara in the early morning 4:50 am and reaches Bhuj at 13:15pm.
-The journey takes 8 hours 25 minuets.
-The last train is Kutch Express that leaves at 23:45pm and reaches Bhuj at 9:25am.
-Other than this, there are about 6 weekly trains runs between this route.
+Trains between Vadodara and Bhuj operate twice daily, the others on a weekly basis.
+The Bhuj Ac SF Express is the fastest train that passes by Vadodara in the early morning, 4:50 am, and reaches Bhuj at 1:15 pm.
+The journey takes 8 hours 25 minutes.
+The last train is Kutch Express that leaves at 11:45 pm and reaches Bhuj at 9:25 am.
+Other than this, about 6 weekly trains are running between this route.

 Bhuj to Ahmedabad is a 6 to 8 hours train ride.
 Sandra Terminus Ac SF Express operates on Monday, Thursday, and Saturday.
 It begins at 15:05 and reaches Ahmedabad at 22:10.